Hellhound Productions Inc was formed in 2003 in London , England as a platform for Alison Murray’s own productions in both documentary and fiction .

-Between 1996 and 2002 Alison directed close to twenty music videos for British pop acts such as The Sugababes , Busted , and B*Witched , and was nominated for a CAD award for Best New Director in 1997 , and for Best Pop Video in 2003.
+Between 1996 and 2002 Alison directed over twenty music videos for British pop acts such as The Sugababes , Busted , and B*Witched , and was nominated for a CAD award for Best New Director in 1997 , and for Best Pop Video in 2003.

 photo Hernán Brusa

-Kathleen M. Smith is a Toronto-based writer, editor, curator and filmmaker.
+Kathleen Smith is a Toronto-based writer, curator, editor and filmmaker.

 In 1992, Smith co-founded the Moving Pictures Festival of Dance on Film and Video, where she continued as Artistic Director until 2006.
-She has programmed film, video and installation work for Harbourfront Centre, Tangente Danse, Pleasure Dome and the Cinémathèque québécoise in Montréal, the Canada Dance Festival, High Performance Rodeo and many other organizations and venues across Canada and in Europe including the Cinématheque de la danse in Paris and regularly for the Brighton Festival in the UK.
+She has programmed film, video and installation work for Harbourfront Centre, Tangente Danse, Pleasure Dome and the Cinémathèque québécoise in Montréal, the Canada Dance Festival, High Performance Rodeo and many other organizations and venues across Canada and in Europe including the Cinématheque de la danse in Paris and the Brighton Festival in the UK.
 Smith was a programmer with the Images Festival of Independent Film and Video in 2000/2001 and co-curated (with Ben Portis) a residency, live performance and screening of Hail the New Puritan with Charles Atlas at the Images Festival in Toronto in 2009.

 In 2007, Smith directed her own first documentary, the 20-minute short Arts in the Hood for the City of Toronto.
-In 2008, Smith won a Trinity Square Video themed commission for a short experimental film inspired by Werner Herzog called boil fire/stop fish.
+In 2008, Smith won a Trinity Square Video themed commission grant to make a short experimental film inspired by Werner Herzog called boil fire/stop fish.
 In 2009, she was commissioned to make a short film for the containR project in Vancouver. supermundane was broadcast on CTV and Bravo! as part of Olympic cultural programming in 2010.
-In 2011 she completed pop/lock, a short documentary portrait about Toronto street dance, co-funded by the City of Toronto, the Toronto Arts Council and the National Film Board.
+Her half hour documentary, pop/lock, about the popping and locking dance scenes was commissioned by the City of Toronto and supported by the National Film Board.
 Her most recent short film, Roses, about an inner city hiphop dance group South Side Swag, was commissioned by the Regent Park Film Festival and premiered there in November 2013.

-Smith performs and dramaturges for dance and film on occasion, most recently performing in Ame Henderson’s open field study for Toronto’s Nuit Blanche and Oliver Husain’s short film Purfled Promises (part of the Jack Smith Live!
+Smith also performs and dramaturges for dance and film on occasion, in Ame Henderson’s open field study for Toronto’s Nuit Blanche and Oliver Husain’s short film Purfled Promises (part of the Jack Smith Live!
 Symposium in Berlin) and acting as an “outside eye” during the creation of Christopher House’s Chiasmata for Toronto Dance Theatre and for Valerie Calam’s Parliament.
 With Oliver Husain, Smith programmed and performed Revenge of the Theory Persons at the Images Festival in 2010.